 WHY ANTARCTICA?

 I remember being 6-years-old in Mr. Hickman’s first grade class, hypnotized by the tale of Mr. Popper’s Penguins.
-Mr. Popper, a local painter fascinated with Admiral Drake’s exploration to the Antarctic, received a penguin in the mail from Admiral Drake himself.
+In the story, Mr. Popper, a local painter fascinated with Admiral Drake’s exploration to the Antarctic, received a penguin in the mail from Admiral Drake himself.
 I loved that book and still do to this day.
-We had just finished reading about Mr. Popper converting his ice chest into a nest for his penguin, Captain Cook, when our school janitor brought in a big box with holes poked in the sides.
-Our class read the address tag and to our surprise and delight, Admiral Drake had sent our class a package from Antarctica too!
-The box was opened and we discovered our class’ very own (stuffed) Emperor Penguin.
-Oh course we named him Captain Cook and he joined us in our adventure of hearing about Mr. Popper and his performing penguins.
+We had just finished reading about Mr. Popper converting his ice chest into a nest for his penguin, Captain Cook, when our school janitor brought in a big brown box with holes poked in the sides.
+Our class read the address tag and to our surprise and delight, Admiral Drake had sent us a package from Antarctica too!
+The box was opened and we discovered our class’ very own (stuffed) Emperor Penguin wearing a bright yellow rain jacket.
+Of course, we named him Captain Cook and he joined us in our adventure of hearing about Mr. Popper and his performing penguins.

 Expedition destinations